openjs-foundation/standards/proposals/stage0/REQUIREMENTS/README.md

   * They should update the community about the meetings (either present/write).

 Questions that are essential to address before moving to next stage:
-* Will existing communities be okay with OpenJS foundation nominating a representative?
+* Will existing communities be okay with the OpenJS foundation nominating a representative?
 * How to ensure that these representatives do not become a backdoor for enterprises?